DevCycleHQ/test-harness/README.md

 against the version of the SDK causing the issue.
 It also helps to isolate the test failure by running against a particular test file, or using `it.only` to run only a single test within a file.

-You can run yarn much faster against a single test file with:
+You can run Jest much faster against a single test file with:
 ```
-yarn test --testPathPattern='variable.local'
+pnpm test --testPathPattern='variable.local'
 ```
 or against a single test in that file (the matching against dynamic test names is tricky, so you might not be able to just run one):
 ```
-yarn test --testPathPattern='variable.local' --testNamePattern='should return a valid unicode string'
+pnpm test --testPathPattern='variable.local' --testNamePattern='should return a valid unicode string'
 ```

 It is also typically necessary to run the SDK proxy server locally in order to log / debug what is going on.